 This was sent to a friend who was looking to buy his very first Airhead (a 1972 R75/5), so it is very general in nature.
 I wanted him to know that there are a lot of things which might be lurking under the covers of even a "clean, low mileage, well cared for" old motorcycle.
 Fully informed purchases are best.

 Let's start with the fact that you are considering an old machine.

-Here's the kind of things a person typically runs into:
+BUT.......here's the kind of things a person may run into:

-Remember that for many years this piece of machinery to sit around possibly un-used or neglected, exposed to the elements, & generally un-cared for.
-In fact, the bike may even LOOK beautifully-cared-for, but be a MESS mechanically and electrically.
-As a result many of the Airhead bikes people find are really nothing more that a starting point for a complete restoration, & that requires either that they are (or become) a pretty good & patient mechanic, or they spend significant dollars for the services of someone who *really* knows these bikes.
-There are a relative handful of those gurus, & far too many "mechanics" who will take your money but should never be allowed to put a wrench on a vintage BMW.
+Remember that for many years this piece of machinery may have been sitting around, possibly un-used or neglected, exposed to the elements, & generally not cared for.
+The bike may LOOK beautifully-cared-for, but be a MESS mechanically and electrically.
+As a result, many of the Airheads people find are really nothing more than a starting point for a $$$ restoration, & that requires either that the new owner is or will become a pretty good & patient mechanic, ....or the owner will spend very significant dollars for the services of someone who *really* knows these bikes.
+There are probably less than a dozen of those gurus in the USA.
+There are far too many "mechanics" who will take your money but should never be allowed to put a wrench on a vintage BMW.

 So, why do people even bother with all this?

-Once you have it in good running condition, and in the opinion of many experienced riders....it will give you one of the best pure motorcycle riding experiences you will EVER have.
+Once you have it in good running condition, ...and in the opinion of many experienced riders ...it will give you one of the best pure motorcycle riding experiences you will EVER have.
 You will have a large smile every time you throw a leg over it & go for a ride.